raahulmaurya1/Semantic-Book-recommendation/README.md

-# 🌍📖 World’s First Emotion + Semantics-Based Book Recommendation System
+# 🌍📖 Semantics Book Recommendation System

 > _“Not just what you want to read, but how you want to feel.”_
 > _Redefining the future of reading using AI, emotions, and intent._